-Unexpected events can have a lasting impact on your financial security.
+Unexpected events can have a lasting impact on your finances.
 Lost income, treatment costs, and recovery time can add up — with many expenses falling outside standard medical insurance or government disability payments.
-Fortunately, there are additional forms of coverage that can help safeguard you and your family from the uncertain.
+Fortunately, there are additional forms of coverage that can help protect you and your family from the uncertain.
 Here’s what you should consider when figuring out the type of coverage you might need:

 - Determine the real cost of protecting your income